Do you love the Deli-Style Marinated Mushrooms at the Antipasto Bars?

 These 10 Minute Easy Italian Marinated Mushrooms are so easy to make and quite frankly better tasting than the ones you find in the deli!
-You can make as much as you want at a fraction of the cost.
-You are welcome!
+To make them:

 *I remove my stems.
 You don't have to.
 If you remove your stems, you can use them in a broth or freeze them for a later use.